luxi-liu97/ants_game/README.md

 # "Ants vs Bees" - Tower Defense Game
-A full "Plants vs Zombies"-style game created using an object-oriented programming paradigm.
+A "Plants vs Zombies"-style game created using an object-oriented programming paradigm.
 This project involves understanding, extending, and testing a large program.

 To play the game with the GUI, clone the repository and either open [gui.html](gui.html) or run from the terminal:
 ```